Temporary Protected Status Designated Country: Somalia

 Chicago, IL 60680-6943

 |U.S. Citizenship and Immigration Services

 Automatic Employment Authorization Document (EAD)

-Your employer may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
-Go to the “Documentation Employers May Accept and Temporary Protected Status Beneficiaries May Present as Evidence of Employment Eligibility” page for more information.
+Employers and government agencies may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
+Go to I-9 Central’s Temporary Protected Status and Deferred Enforced Departure webpage for more information.

-If USCIS approves your TPS re-registration application and you paid the fee for a new EAD (or USCIS approved your fee waiver request), you will be issued a new EAD with the expiration date of Sept.
-17, 2018.
+If we approve your TPS re-registration application and you paid the fee for a new EAD (or if we approved your fee waiver request), we will issue you a new EAD with the expiration date of March 17, 2023.

 Other Immigration Options